awsdocs/aws-snowball-developer-guide/doc_source/using-ec2.md

 When you're done with your device, return it to AWS\.
 If the device was used in an import job, the data transferred using the Amazon S3 Adapter for Snowball or the file interface is imported into Amazon S3\.
 Otherwise, we perform a complete erasure of the device when it is returned to AWS\.
 This erasure follows the National Institute of Standards and Technology \(NIST\) 800\-88 standards\.

 **Important**
+Using encrypted AMIs on Snowball Edge devices is not supported\.
-Data in compute instances running on a Snowball Edge is not imported into AWS\.
+Data in compute instances running on a Snowball Edge isn't imported into AWS\.

 ### Compute Instances on Clusters<a name="ec2-overview-cluster"></a>